ArTuRaZ7/M2MRF-Lesion-Segmentation/README.md

 ## Citation

-If you find this code useful in your research, please consider cite:
+If you find this code useful in your research, please consider citing:

 ```latex
 @article{liu2023m2mrf,